Jeffallan/badfiles/README.md

 ## Introduction

 At some point most applications need to accept files from a third party.
-Since we do not have absolute control over these files they present a serious threat vector.
+Since we do not have absolute control over these files they can present a serious threat vector.

 The aim of this project is to provide a flexible and expandable solution to triage these files so they can be handled accordingly.